WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Yes they are, based on the anonymity set target.
 If the coins' anonymity sets are below the specified target after a round is complete, then the coins are requeued automatically for the next round.
+When the anonymity set after a round is above the target, then the coin will no longer be registered automatically.
+However, you can manually enqueue it for a new round at any time.
 :::

 :::details